 ADP TotalSource Pricing

-ADP TotalSource Features
+ADP TotalSource HR Administration

 In addition, ADP TotalSource comes with new hire onboarding, background checks, skills assessments, and online document management solutions.
 You can run compensation analyses and employee engagement surveys.
 Leadership programs and assimilation training for new managers and online safety awareness courses for employees are available.
-Further, it offers performance reviews, compensation management, time tracking, and hiring tools with access to a Talent Specialist if you need expert assistance—although these are paid add-ons.
+Furthermore, it offers performance reviews, compensation management, time tracking, and hiring tools with access to a Talent Specialist if you need expert assistance—although these are paid add-ons.

-With 500,000+ client employees under its PEO, ADP can negotiate with major health insurance carriers for enterprise-level benefits—the kind of benefits most small businesses cannot afford.
+With 500,000+ client employees under its PEO, ADP TotalSource can negotiate with major health insurance carriers for enterprise-level employee benefits—the kind of benefits most small businesses cannot afford.
 Some of its benefits options include the following:

 - Medical, dental, and vision plans